YJW1999/Lockfree_Graph_CPP_implementation/README.md

 In this part, every function in the API will be proven its linearizability and the results of some experiment tests.

 Note: All functions except 'create_graph' will check whether a graph is created or not.
 All functions except 'create_graph', 'add_vertex' will check whether the vertex(es) is/are created or not.
+The linearizablity will be proved in their seperate part.

 1.create_graph()